CaptainACQ/f22raptor/README.md

 flight plans for autopilot(most likely not), but I plan on incorperating it into it for a more enjoyable experience.

-* I plan on taking the EFIS from the G3000 and incoperating it into the HUD.
-I'll change the color from white to green and shrink it to fit the HUD correctly.
-Also need to redesign the HUD to properly resemble the dimensions of the one on the real aircraft.

-* Landing gear - the front wheel turns when turning the aircraft, but the wheels don't rotate when the aircraft is moving on the ground.
-I'm placing that on the backburner until the more major problems are fixed.

 * Textures need created for the underside of the aircraft.
 I just copied the one I created for the top.
 I also need to create textures for the inside of the VTails as I just copied the ones I made for the outsides.